JamesTrick/blog/content/posts/docker-machine-learning.md

 Now’s also a good time to ensure the requirements.txt file is up to date — do this by running`pip freeze > requirements.txt` in your terminal.

 BOOM!
 Now we move onto creating our Docker container.
 To create a Docker container, we need to create a file called `Dockerfile`.

-This file acts as our ‘recipe’ of everything we need to run our application.
+If you're new to Docker, the `Dockerfile` can be seen as a ‘recipe’ of everything we need to run our application.
+It's where we build our environment and copy our project files for a consistent experience everytime.
 To learn more about Docker itself, check our the [Getting Started pages on Docker’s website](https://docs.docker.com/get-started/).

 The Dockerfile below is relatively straight-forward.
-We leverage of an existing base-image with Python 3.6.2 already installed, then we make and copy our application folders into the container.
+We leverage of an existing base-image with Python 3.6 already installed, then we make and copy our application folders into the container.

 ```dockerfile
 FROM python:3.6